-The 2014 Ornament honors the administration of Warren G. Harding, who served as the twenty-ninth president of the United States from 1921 to 1923.
+The 2015 ornament honors the administration of Calvin Coolidge, who served as the thirtieth president of the United States from 1923 to 1929

 Made in the USA

 Includes a brochure describing the inspiration for the design and historical background